jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### getElements(selector) {#getElements}

-Returns a collection of elements from the component's element that matches the specified selector.
+Returns a collection of elements from this component's element that matches the specified selector.

 #### Parameters: